suhock/php-dependency-injection/README.md

 ```

 After a container is disposed, any further `get()`, `has()`, or `createScope()`
-call throws a `ContainerException`.
-Disposing a container or scope more than
+call throws a `ContainerDisposedException`.
+Disposing a container or scope more
-once has no effect.
+than once has no effect.

 #### Opting out of disposal